 About eight years ago, after coming home offended from being treated like a suspected thief in a store I shopped quite frequently, I asked God why it hurt so bad?

 Here I was, a righteous man (in my mind) patronizing their store on a regular basis with my hard earned money, a regular giver to the poor, a man of God, one who despises stealing; and yet I’m treated like a shoplifter?!
 All because of the color of my skin?!
 How absurd and insulting!
-Especially from a group of people notorious for stealing entire lands and families.
+And especially from a group of people notorious for stealing entire lands and families.

 I told the Lord how much I hated that.
 I asked him, “But why does it hurt so much?
 Why can’t I just shake this off.”
-It was like a deep open cut, throbbing with pain.
+It was like a deep open cut throbbing with pain.
 The Holy Spirit responded after a short wait saying, “You’re hurting because you don’t have the armor on.”
 I knew about the armor of God, but it still wasn’t clear to me, so he immediately elaborated as I took notes.

 He said, “The breastplate protects you from the body shots of the enemy.
 That false accusation against your character was a strike.”
 Body shots come as offenses of all kinds: disrespect, maltreatment, rejection, etc. They’re intended to kill us spiritually.